Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Whether they're alive, right?

-Okay, so that's why it's shallow work.
+Okay, so that's why it's shallow wood.

-Because you they could be a thousand fathoms deep and dream could take you down there, no problem, right?
+Because they could be a thousand fathoms deep and dream could take you down there, no problem, right?

 Okay.

-Um why it's not because you think they might be alive.
+It's not because you think they might be alive.

 Why are you trying to lift the hand?